 This post may contain affiliate links.
 Read disclosure here

-Practicing gratitude is just that, it’s a practice.

 Practicing gratitude is just that, a practice.
-Like anything else, the more you practice, it becomes like second nature.
+The more we practice, the more it becomes like second nature.

 Like muscle memory, I believe we can develop “heart memory,” too.

-I first learned about the power of practicing gratitude and how to practice gratitude every day via the Oprah Winfrey Show.
+I first learned about the power of gratitude and how to practice gratitude every day via the Oprah Winfrey Show.

 Like many of you- I watched The Oprah Winfrey Show every afternoon M-F without fail.

-I remember the day like it was yesterday.
+I remember it like it was yesterday.

 It was a hot day, and I was somewhat frazzled.
 I was folding laundry.

-By the simplest definitions, gratitude is the quality of being thankful, readiness to show appreciation for, and returning kindness.
-It seems simple enough.
+By the most straightforward definitions, gratitude is the quality of being thankful, readiness to show appreciation for, and returning kindness.